Arthur J. Jones

 Arthur Joseph Jones (born January 1, 1948) is an American neo-Nazi, Holocaust denier and perennial candidate.
-After running unopposed in the primary election, he was the Republican candidate for Illinois's 3rd congressional district in the November 2018 midterm elections, losing to Democrat Dan Lipinski (who was also endorsed by the GOP).
+After running unopposed in the primary election, he was the Republican candidate for Illinois's 3rd congressional district in the 2018 midterm elections, losing to Democrat Dan Lipinski (who was also endorsed by the GOP).

 Early life and career

 Jones was born in Beloit, Wisconsin, to Lillian Jones, a Sunday School teacher and Arthur Joseph Jones Sr., a factory worker and World War II veteran.
 He graduated from high school in 1967.
 He joined the United States Army in 1969 and served in Vietnam for one year during the Vietnam War.
 He studied at University of Wisconsin–Whitewater from 1974 and majored in political science and journalism.

 Jones is an independent insurance broker who worked in commission sales for large insurance companies for 25 years.

 Politics

 Affiliations

 Jones was a member of the National Socialist White People's Party for eight years and describes himself as a former leader of the American Nazi Party, the NSWPP's former name.
 He has also been a member of the Populist Party, a far-right political party active in the 1980s and 1990s.